-What is Search Generative Experience (SGE) and Why Google Introduced It
+What is Search Generative Experience and Why Google Introduced AI Overviews

 The Evolution from Traditional Search to AI-Generated Summaries

-How SGE Addresses Modern Search Challenges and Information Overload
+How AI Overviews Address Search Complexity and Information Overload

 How Search Generative Experience Transforms SEO and Organic Visibility